 - The home fire escape plan includes two ways out of every room in the home (usually a door and a window).

 - All ways out of each room and the home are clear, free of clutter and can be opened easily.

 - Security bars on doors and windows have a quick-release device so they can be used to get outside in case of a fire.

-- There is a meeting place (a tree, neighbor’s home, street light) outside in front of our home where everyone knows to meet upon exiting.
+- There is a meeting place (a tree, neighbor’s home, street light) outside in front of the home where everyone knows to meet upon exiting.

-- Our house number can be clearly seen from the street.
+- The house number can be clearly seen from the street.

-- Our plan includes the local emergency telephone number (or 9-1-1) to be contacted immediately upon leaving the home.
+- Your plan includes the local emergency telephone number (or 9-1-1) to be contacted immediately upon leaving the home.

-- There are working smoke alarms in all required locations throughout our home; there’s at least one on every level of the home (including the basement), inside all bedrooms, and outside each sleeping area.
+- There are working smoke alarms in all required locations throughout the home; there’s at least one on every level of the home (including the basement), inside all bedrooms and outside each sleeping area.

-You can download and print this Home Evacuation Plan flyer.
+You can download and print this Home Escape Plan flier for more information.